HomeUpdated to 2025 tax year

 The gig economy covers short-term contracts, freelance work, or temporary jobs arranged through online platforms or mobile apps.
 Gig workers typically operate as independent contractors or freelancers.
 Examples include Uber Eats or Skip the Dishes drivers, rideshare drivers, and contractors providing services like web development, graphic design, or translation.
 Gig workers may or may not receive a T-slip.

 A recent amendment to the Income Tax Act requires operators of digital platforms to report payments made to Canadians who provide goods or services through their platforms (e.g., Uber drivers, Airbnb hosts, Kijiji sellers).
 Reporting is due by January 31 following the tax year.
-As a result, the CRA will have more information about income earned in the gig economy, creating a stronger incentive for gig workers to accurately report their income.
+As a result, the CRA has information about income earned in the gig economy, creating a stronger incentive for gig workers to accurately report their income.

 Occasional Earnings: